How Stellate Ganglion Block (SGB) Offers Relief for PTSD, Pain, and Dysautonomia

 SGB is a specialized, image-guided nerve block that can help reset an overactive sympathetic nervous system.
 For individuals suffering from post-traumatic stress disorder (PTSD), chronic pain conditions, or dysautonomia, this treatment offers a promising path toward relief.

-The stellate ganglion is a collection of sympathetic nerve cells located in the lower neck.
-These nerves regulate automatic bodily functions including:
+The stellate ganglion is a bundle of sympathetic nerves located in the lower neck.
+These nerves influence automatic functions like:

 Heart rate and blood pressure

-Stellate Ganglion Block (SGB) is a minimally invasive injection of local anesthetic near the stellate ganglion performed under ultrasound or fluoroscopy guidance.
-This temporarily interrupts sympathetic nerve signals, creating a “reset” that allows the nervous system to return to a more regulated state.
+The Stellate Ganglion Block (SGB) is a minimally invasive injection of local anesthetic near the stellate ganglion performed under ultrasound or fluoroscopy guidance.
+The injection temporarily "blocks" the sympathetic nerve signals, giving the nervous system a chance to reset and calm down.

 Watch The SGB Procedure in Action